-We are an independent, nonpartisan, nonprofit organization and we receive philanthropic support and funding from the State of Michigan's Utility Consumer Representation Fund and rely on tax-deductible individual donations to support our work.
+We are an independent, nonpartisan, nonprofit organization and we receive philanthropic support, funding from the State of Michigan's Utility Consumer Representation Fund and rely on tax-deductible individual donations to support our work.

 Following her advocacy work, she became the first executive director for City Dogs Rescue, a D.C. animal rescue non-profit organization where she had previously volunteered, served on the Board of Directors and adopted her beloved dogs.